AVAILABLE OPPORTUNITIES (312) 781-9000

 Keeping the Main purpose of the Interview in Mind

 Focusing too much on getting the technical aspects of a virtual interview right may distract a candidate from the key purpose of the interview – to prove to the hiring team why he or she is the best candidate for the position.
 The candidate should have clear reasons for wanting to be part of that firm.
 Is it the new firm’s diversity policy or focus on growth?
-A legal recruiter can help a candidate prepare for a virtual interview and give honest advice regarding whether or not a job is a perfect fit.
+A legal recruiter can help a candidate understand how to prepare for a law firm interview, and give honest advice regarding whether or not a job is a perfect fit.

 Dressing Professionally